How Many Pushups Should I Do A Day? 3 Important Factors To Consider

 These types of questions help narrow down the recommendations for how many pushups you should do per day when also taken into the context of your fitness level (as previously discussed) and your overall fitness routine (to follow).

-With that in mind, it is difficult to make unilateral recommendations for how many pushups you should do per day for each of these stated fitness goals due to the confluence of other contributing factors.
+With that in mind, it is difficult to make unilateral recommendations for how many pushups you should do per day for each of these stated fitness goals due to other contributing factors.

 Ultimately, just doing pushups will not be the most effective form of exercise or training routine for weight loss.
 Weight loss requires generating a consistent caloric deficit, such that you are habitually burning more calories per day than you are consuming.